10 Advantages and 5 Disadvantages of lvdt transducer

 Uses of LVDT

-The following are the benefits or advantages of an LVDT Transducer:
+Following are some of the benefits of LVDT Transducer:

 - It has a high measurement range, from 1.25 mm to 250 mm.